joeytwiddle/jsh/README.md

 ## Scripts for composing shell commands

 For use on the command-line or when writing actual scripts.
-Most of the following read from standard in:
+Most of the following read a list from standard in (assumes inputs are separated by newlines):

     | withalldo <cmd...>
     | foreachdo <cmd...>
     | dog <target_file>       Atomic write, does not clobber until the end, safe to use after cat!
     | striptermchars          Remove ANSI color codes
-    | trimempty
+    | trimempty               Remove empty/blank lines
-    | removeduplicatelines    and removeduplicatelinespo to preserve order
+    | removeduplicatelines    Use removeduplicatelinespo to preserve order
-    | prependeachline <txt_to_prepend>
     | takecols <column_numbers...>       Like cut but no params to remember!
+Assumes fields are separated by whitespace.
-    | dropcols <column_numbers...>
+    | dropcols <column_numbers...>       Removes the specified columns, keeps the rest
-    | beforefirst <regexp>    Take portion of each line before or after pattern
+    | beforefirst <regexp>    Take portion of each line before pattern
-    | afterlast <regexp>
+    | afterlast <regexp>      or after pattern
     | fromline [-x] <regexp>  Take all lines after or before given pattern
     | toline [-x] <regexp>    [-x] means exclude the matching line
+    | prependeachline <txt_to_prepend>   Puts the given text before each line of input
-    | numbereachline
+    | numbereachline                     Puts a number before each line of input
-    | dateeachline [-fine]
+    | dateeachline [-fine]               Puts the date and time before each line of input (useful after tail, or for logging)
-    | dirsonly                Simple filters for lists of paths
+    | dirsonly                Retains only those lines of input which are directories
-    | filesonly
+    | filesonly               Retains only those lines of input which are files
     | sortfilesbydate
     | sortfilesbysize